 Watch a video showing the day the project moved to the new GI ASCO House in April 2012

 Originally structured as a local CBO, the project is now registered as a Ugandan International NGO called Get Involved with African Street Children (GI ASCO) (reg. no. 9015).
-The project director is Sarah Kelly, a qualified social worker from the UK, and it employs a warden, a newly appointed Ugandan trained social worker, 2 house support workers, a house supervisor, a relief house supervisor and a security guard.
-Local board members include Moses Wambi, a social worker, Rachel Sserwanga, Head of Economics at Kira High School and Rose-Ann Mutimba, a financial administrator.
+The overall project director is Sarah Kelly, a UK trained social worker.
+The local project director is Gerald Wandera, and the project provides jobs for 11 people in Jinja.

 We need your help!

 GI ASCO needs as much financial and practical support as possible.
-You can do this in a number of ways – by volunteering in Uganda, fundraising in the UK, sponsoring one of the boys, making a one off cash donation, donating clothes, books, pens or other teaching materials resources or simply telling your family and friends about the project.
+You can do this in a number of ways – by volunteering in Uganda, fundraising in the UK, becoming a regular sponsor, making a one off cash donation, donating clothes, books, pens or other teaching materials resources or simply telling your family and friends about the project.